News|Slideshows|January 20, 2026

 0:00 / 0:00

 Prior authorization remains a pervasive administrative burden.
-Physicians report that the process continues to delay care, contribute to denials, and consume significant staff time.
+Physicians report that the process continues to delay care, contribute to denials and consume significant staff time.
 High denial rates and repetitive paperwork divert clinical focus away from patients, with many physicians reporting adverse events tied to authorization delays.

-Rural hospitals and healthcare access are under acute pressure.
+Rural hospitals and health care access are under acute pressure.
 Hundreds of rural facilities have closed in recent years, and many more face financial insolvency.
-These closures create “healthcare deserts” that force long travel distances for emergency and routine services, compounding disparities in already underserved areas.
+These closures create “health care deserts” that force long travel distances for emergency and routine services, compounding disparities in already underserved areas.

-The One Big Beautiful Bill Act (OBBBA) of 2025 has intensified uncertainty.
+The One Big Beautiful Bill Act of 2025 has intensified uncertainty.
 This sweeping federal budget reconciliation law includes substantial cuts to Medicaid funding and changes to eligibility rules, potentially reducing coverage for millions and squeezing safety-net providers.
-Critics warn that these shifts could exacerbate hospital financial stress, deepen rural access issues, and increase uncompensated care burdens.
+Critics warn that these shifts could exacerbate hospital financial stress, deepen rural access issues and increase uncompensated care burdens.

 Newsletter